List of leading Thoroughbred racehorses: Most wins

-There have been only 7 horses to win over 100 races, most of them coming from Puerto Rico in restricted racing.
-The all time record, recognized by the Guinness World Records, goes to Chorisbar who won 197 times over the course of 324 career starts.
-Condado, a chestnut horse who raced in Puerto Rico from 1936-1943, won a grand total of 152 times Galgo Jr earned 137 wins in 159 starts from 1930 to 1936.
+There have been only 7 horses to win over 100 races, all of them coming from Puerto Rico in restricted racing.
+The all-time record, recognized by Guinness World Records, is held by Chorisbar who won 197 times over the course of 324 career starts.
+Condado, a chestnut horse who raced in Puerto Rico from 1936 to 1943, won a grand total of 152 times Galgo Jr. earned 137 wins in 159 starts from 1930 to 1936.
 Cofresi won 119 races, racing at around the same time as Condado.

 In the United States, Kingston (by Spendthrift) had 138 starts and won 89 of these, including 30 stakes-races.
 According to the American Horse Racing Hall of Fame, his 89 wins set the all-time record.
 Commencing a winning sequence as a four-year-old on 21 August 1888, Kingston had 35 race starts until 30 May 1891 during which he was defeated only twice.
 Bankrupt won 86 races from 348 starts, and he was also by Spendthrift.
 Tippety Witchet (1915, by Broomstick) started 266 times for 78 wins.
 Pan Zareta started 151 times with 76 wins and is considered to be the "winningest female Thoroughbred in American history".

 Catherina (1830, by Whisker) started in 176 races and won 79 of them, many over long distances, including the Manchester Cup, Tradesmen's Cup, and Heaton Park's King's Cup.
 Many of Catherina's races were heat races, and she therefore actually faced the starter 298 times and was the first past the finish line 136 times, including two disqualifications, one walkover, and two dead-heats.